 Members are concerned about the threat posed by the current tensions in the region to global security, peace and stability, as well as to free and open communication in the maritime, air, space and IT fields.
-They encouraged the relevant services of the European External Action Service to analyse the impact of

-Russia's aggression against Ukraine and to consider how the Union could respond to a deterioration of the security situation in the Indo-Pacific region, reaffirming that the Union could play a stabilising role in the region.
+They encouraged the relevant services of the European External Action Service to analyse the impact of Russia's aggression against Ukraine and to consider how the Union could respond to a deterioration of the security situation in the Indo-Pacific region, reaffirming that the Union could play a stabilising role in the region.

-Concerned about the rapid build-up of military forces in China, Members stressed that the EU's approach to China must be unified, pragmatic, multidimensional and principled.
+Concerned about the rapid build-up of military forces in China, as well as its attitude to defend its territorial claims in the East and South China Seas, Parliament stressed that the EU's approach to China must be unified, pragmatic, multidimensional and principled.
 It should be based on cooperation on issues of common interest and global concern, such as the fight against climate change, and compete with China in offering alternative economic, political and strategic options to third countries and oppose or even sanction it on issues such as respect for democracy and human rights.

-Stressing the importance of connectivity cooperation for the EU and the Indo-Pacific region to meet new security challenges, the report called for concrete and visible projects in the areas of cybersecurity, digital connectivity and critical infrastructure, security of the global internet infrastructure including undersea cables, climate security and sustainable development.
-Members recommended defining the Indo-Pacific region as a region of key strategic interest for the EU when developing the EU's Strategic Compass.
+Noting the recent conclusion of the AUKUS trilateral security pact, Parliament regretted the lack of prior consultation in this process and reiterates its solidarity with France.
+It expressed its conviction that strong relations between the EU and Australia are important for the stability of the region.
+Stressing the importance of cooperation on connectivity between the EU and the Indo-Pacific region to meet new security challenges, Members also called for concrete and visible projects in the areas of cybersecurity, digital connectivity and critical infrastructure, security of the global internet infrastructure including undersea cables, climate security and sustainable development.